 The Model 94's Rebounding Hammer is a safety feature designed to protect the firing pin from being struck by the hammer when the trigger is not being pulled.
-After firing your rifle the hammer immediately moves to the rebound position.
-From this position, under normal conditions, the hammer is prevented from moving forward and striking the firing pin.
-The rebound position and the manual hammer stop are intended to work together to provide protection against unintentional or accidental firing.
+After firing your shotgun the hammer immediately moves to the rebound position.
+The hammer can also be manually lowered from full cock to the rebound position.
+From the rebound position, under normal conditions, the hammer is prevented from moving forward and striking the firing pin.
+The rebound position and the manual hammer stop/safety are intended to work together to provide protection against unintentional or accidental firing.